-If the IRB Chair does not determine the activity to be exempt, the investigator must file the appropriate application for review and approval.
+If the IRB Administrator or IRB Chair does not determine the activity to be exempt, the investigator must file the appropriate application for review and approval.

 C. Initial Review and Approval of Research with Human Subjects

 Before commencing research, the investigator must submit an "Application for Initial Review and Approval" and receive IRB approval.